jrandyrichardson/confluence-site/display/release/BigMemory-Max-4.4.1.md

        invalidRequest = org.apache.shiro.web.filter.InvalidRequestFilter
        invalidRequest.blockSemicolon = false

+    c.
+Previously, secure cookies in TMS were enabled by default, working only with TLS-secured connections or localhost requests.
+Remote HTTP access required adding the following line to the ~/.tc/mgmt/shiro.ini file:

+       [main]
+       securityManager.sessionManager.sessionIdCookie.secure = false

+       The default value for this setting is now set to false.
+A restart of the TMS for changes to take effect.

 9.0 Uninstallation

 9.1 Shut down the server array.
 A safe shutdown procedure is as follows.